mdedetrich/stripe-scala/README.md

 that to a "expMonth".

-If you try and run the above code (remembering to implement `stripeCustomerId`) with that credit card number in a test environment, it should return an incorrect CVC, see [stripe testing](https://stripe.com/docs/testing) for more info.
+If you try and run the above code (remembering to implement `stripeCustomerId`) with that credit card number in a test environment it should return an incorrect CVC, see [stripe testing](https://stripe.com/docs/testing) for more info.